icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ## Awesome Angular [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is the original Awesome list of the Angular2 framework, today known as just [Angular] (https://angular.io/).
+This is the original Awesome list of the Angular2 framework, today known as just [Angular](https://angular.io/).
 This repository contains intriguing libraries and repos in the Angular ecosystem for both inexperienced and seasoned developers.

 ##### Current Angular version: